tailwindlabs/tailwindcss-custom-forms/README.md

+**This project is not compatible with Tailwind CSS v2.0+ and has been deprecated in favor of [@tailwindcss/forms](https://github.com/tailwindlabs/forms)**.
+You can still use this if you are on Tailwind CSS v1.x, but we recommend updating to v2.0 and migrating to `@tailwindcss/forms` if possible.

+---

 # Tailwind CSS Custom Forms

 Out of the box, selects, checkboxes, and radios look awful in Tailwind and the only way to make them look better is with custom CSS.